bonitasoft/bonita-doc/md/profileCreation.md

 ## Create and build a profile

 ::: info
-**Note:** All Bonita editions come with an .xml editor for this feature.
+**Note:** All Bonita subscription editions come with an .xml editor for this feature.
 Only Performance and Efficiency editions also come with a graphical UI.
 :::

 From Bonita Studio, click on **Organization** -> **Profile** -> **New...**